borthdayzz/ngl-spammer/README.md

 # NGL-Spammer

-starhook is a minimal NGL Spammer that runs on NodeJS, the python build will be released by Birthday as a **seperate branch** (read this if ur birthday)
+starhook is a minimal NGL Spammer that runs on NodeJS, the python build will be released by Birthday as a **seperate branch**

 # KEEP IN MIND, THE JS BUILD WILL NEVER BE OPEN SOURCE, IF YOU SOMEHOW DOWNLOADED THE SOURCE THEN IT IS A MALICIOUS BUILD
 # Python build will be fully open and editable, the message template additionals are available when Birthday pushes the branch out.